msmolyakov/awesome-waves/README.md

 - [Blockchain Trigger: a tool for automatic smart contract invocation](https://medium.com/wavesprotocol/blockchain-trigger-a-tool-for-automatic-smart-contract-invocation-1cb2748c53be) - Calling a smart contract, users experience some issues, which hampers mass adoption of blockchain.
 An instrument called Blockchain Trigger could help resolve these issues ([ru](https://vk.com/@wavesprotocol-instrument-dlya-dlya-avtomaticheskogo-vyzova-smart-kontrakto)).
 - [How to avoid common mistakes in dApp development](https://medium.com/wavesprotocol/how-to-avoid-common-mistakes-in-dapp-development-61015e700459) - How can we avoid the most common mistakes when developing dApps for Web 3.0 ([ru](https://vk.com/@wavesprotocol-kak-izbezhat-oshibok-pri-razrabotke-dapp)).
 - [How to write decentralized oracles in Ride](https://medium.com/wavesprotocol/how-to-write-decentralized-oracles-in-ride-f2c096812b18) - How can we resolve the issue of supplying real-world data to the blockchain?
 Introducing Oraculus - a smart contract for creating decentralized oracles ([ru](https://vk.com/@wavesprotocol-kak-napisat-decentralizovannyi-orakul-na-ride)).
+- [Billy — motivation bot for Slack and Microsoft Teams](https://medium.com/@ikardanov/billy-motivation-and-recognition-bot-for-slack-and-microsoft-teams-d05167e4a7f9) - A tool built on the Waves blockchain to reward team members in a non-financial way ([ru](https://vc.ru/tribuna/128472-billy-bot-dlya-motivacii-personala)).

 ## Products